Midterm 1

 We have functionality to go from the integer representation to the string representation of a collection of cards.
 To close the loop on user interaction we must create a utility to convert the string representation of cards to the 52-bit integer representation.

-• Use the mapping in poker_info to determine the integer representation of each card
+to determine the integer representation of each cards

 ### Define demo inputs